cyber-carpentry/github-project-management-example/README.md

 - Help you organize and prioritize your work.
 You can create project boards for specific feature work, comprehensive roadmaps, or even release checklists.
 - You can link multiple repositories to a project

 Projects can be associated with your personal GitHub profile or an organization.
-Let's look at Research Bazaar.
+Let's look at Cyber Carpentry.

-On the Research Bazaar organization page, click the Projects tab.
+On the Cyber Carpentry organization page, click the Projects tab.
 You will see a list of projects we have created.

 Create a new project by clicking the big gree `New Project` button.